Code-Institute-Submissions/ColinHammarberg-MS2/readme.md

 # ACKNOWLEDGEMENTS

 1. While I'm working on this project, I receive a lot of tutoring from my close friend and now even colleague, Erik Wibom.
 Erik is a talented Software Engineer.
 When I'm stuck at some point in my projects, he tutors me and gives me a better understanding.
 2. For the past few months I have been learning a lot from both Code Institute, but also from individual tutoring lessons and Youtube Tutorials which I believe is a real benefit.
-I have received a better understanding with CSS animations along side many other things from watching and coding alongside Youtube tutorials.
-I'm very grateful for all of the resources I can take usage of in my journey of becomming a software developer.
+I have received a better understanding with CSS animations along side with many other things from watching and coding alongside Youtube tutorials.
+I'm very grateful for all of the resources that I can take usage of in my journey of becomming a full stack software developer.
 3. For my home page I received tutor lessons from Erik Wibom, and I'm actually really happy of how that page looks at this point.
 Thank you for the help Erik!
 4. For my gallery page I have received help from (https://bootsnipp.com/snippets/aMGnk).
 A beatiful platform to receive ideas and important specific coding.
 5. For my contact page I have connected the form to Email.js together with my sendEmail.js file.
-I have used my knowledge from code institute to accomplish this, combined with help from the code institute totor support, which was a big help.
+I have used my knowledge from code institute to accomplish this, combined with help from the code institute tutor support team, which was a big help.
 Thank you for helping me out John!

+# DEPLOYMENT

+* The entire code has been written on GitPod and later on pushed to GitHub.
+I like pushing, or at least commiting my code very often.
+To make sure that no code is getting lost without my knowledge.
+* When I push my code to GitHub from GitPod I'm writing five different steps in my terminal.
+1. The first step that I always do is to save the code (by pressing "save all").
+2. The second step that I always do is to run "git status".
+This gives me an overview of which files I have left to push and save to GitHub.
+3. The third step that I always do is to run "git add" and then followed by the file or folder that I would like to add.
+4. The fourth step that I always do is to run "git commit -m "Here I write a comment.
+So that my commits to GitHub are well documented along the way.
+That makes it a a lot easier to locate which commit I have been making when looking back at them".
+5. The fifth and last step that I always run in my terminal is just a simple "git push".
+This takes all of the files that I have added and then afterwards commited and pushes them all to GitHub (where the files and all of the code will be stored in a proper way).

+* I'm always very careful with how I'm commiting my changes to GitHub and I'm always very well organized in my comments (after my "git commit -m" command), due to that I think it's very important to document along the way while writing code for a new project (or an old project).
+Because it helps you to easier find your way back if you need to head back and check your code out.
+Then it's really good to have your code commited in a proper and organized way.